muzakkiha/project-backups/M, N, K Game Generator/README.md

-# MNK Game Generator project backup
+# MNK Game Generator

+Python game for Foundations of Programming.